 What is the normal cholesterol level for a child?

-What should children with high cholesterol eat?
+What should kids with high cholesterol eat?

-One way to reduce the risk of developing high cholesterol is to eat at home as often as possible.
+One way to reduce the risk of your child developing high cholesterol is to eat at home as often as possible.
 When you decide to eat out as a family, help your child avoid fried foods and sugary drinks, especially because portion sizes can be large.

 "Lifestyle changes are the core to treating high cholesterol," says Dr. Patni.
 "It's important that parents work with their child to manage cholesterol levels and limit fat intake."

 "For children with familial hypercholesterolemia, or other risk factors, such as liver or kidney disease, diabetes or hypothyroidism, cholesterol lowering medications are needed if elevated levels persist despite dietary and lifestyle changes," says Dr. Patni.
-Some cholesterol medications are approved for children 10 years and older, providing an option to get cholesterol under control before it becomes a more serious problem.
+Some cholesterol medications are approved for children 10 years and older, providing an option to get cholesterol under control during childhood before it becomes a more serious problem.

 With childhood obesity, diabetes and other endocrine disorders on the rise, our nationally ranked pediatric endocrinologists at Children's Health are here to help.
 Learn more about our endocrinology program and services.